10 Incredible Nova Scotia Towns That Need to be on Your Radar

 Chéticamp

-If you’re an active adventure-seeker or nature lover, you can hike the Acadian Trail where you can have amazing cliff views of the water or the Gypsum Mine Trail where you can take a dip in a gorgeous lake at the end.
+If you’re an active adventure-seeker or nature lover, you can hike the Acadian Trail where you can take in the breathtaking views overlooking the Chéticamp River from Cape Breton Highlands National Park.

 If you’re looking for more views then this is your place.
 The downtown itself overlooks the harbor and there are beaches that also offer great views.